confluentinc/ksql/docs/concepts/ksql-architecture.rst

 Register the Stream
 ===================

+Register a stream or table by using the DDL statements, CREATE STREAM and CREATE TABLE.
+For example, the following KSQL statement creates a stream named ``authorization_attempts`` that's backed by a topic named ``authorizations``.

 .. code:: sql

     CREATE STREAM authorization_attempts
       (card_number VARCHAR, attemptTime BIGINT, ...)
       WITH (kafka_topic='authorizations', value_format=‘JSON’);

-DDL statement is written to the command topic
-Each server reads the DDL statement
+KSQL writes the DDL statement to the *command topic*.
+Each KSQL server reads the statement from the command topic and parses/analyzes the statement.

-Parse/analyze the statement -- action is to update the KSQL metastore each server has an internal in-memory metastore that they build when they receive DDL statements Add an entry to the metastore metastore is an in-memory map
+For the CREATE STREAM statement, the action is to update the KSQL metastore.

+Each KSQL server has an internal, in-memory metadata store, or *metastore*, that it builds when it receives DDL statements.
+The metastore is an in-memory map.
-The KSQL metastore is implemented in the `io.confluent.ksql.metastore <https://github.com/confluentinc/ksql/tree/master/ksql-metastore/src/main/java/io/confluent/ksql/metastore>`__ package.
+For each DDL statement, the KSQL engine adds an entry to the metastore.

+For example, the metastore entry for the previous CREATE STREAM statement might
+resemble:

 +-------------------------+----------------------------------------------------------------------------------+
 | Source Name             | Structured Data Source                                                           |